neqkir/bible-like-text-generation/word-based/README.md

 * screening the text with a sliding window of size 30 words, stride 3 words

-* for each sentence of input data, labels are the next word
+* for each sentence of input data, label is the next word

+* pick a place randomly in the bible and generate next words from there